 - be trained in much-valued data science skills and techniques;

-- undertake project-based learning with high-profile public sector organisations, including 10 Downing Street and HM Treasury;
+- undertake project-based learning with high-profile public sector organisations, including the RAF and HM Treasury;

 - collaborate and network across the public sector;